makiftutuncu/e/e-kotlin/README.md

 // {}

 /**********************************************************************************/
-/* Constructing an E, mix and match constuctor and builder methods as you see fit */ /**********************************************************************************/
+/* Constructing an E, mix and match constructor and builder methods as you see fit */ /**********************************************************************************/

 val ae = java.lang.ArithmeticException()